imannms/laravel-s3-cache-driver/README.md

-Laravel S3 cache driver for Laravel 5.
+S3 cache driver for Laravel 5 and 6.
 Support: Amazon S3, Digital Ocean Spaces, etc.

 The repository is originally forked from `Illuminate\Cache\FileStore`.